Seeing the Northern Lights (Aurora Borealis) in Banff National Park (2023 update)

 I got an Aurora Alert but I didn’t see anything – why?

-You can see from this site that Banff is completely dark which makes it prime Aurora-viewing territory.
+Aside from the town, Banff is generally completely dark which makes it prime Aurora-viewing territory.
 (Also, if you’ve got time to spare, Banff’s neighbor Jasper National Park is the world’s largest dark sky preserve!)

-YES.
-The Northern Lights happen above the clouds so always always always make sure you check for cloud cover because it won’t be worth it if they’re there.
-You can use http://www.cleardarksky.com to check for clouds, transparency, etc. or simply check Environment Canada’s forecast.
+The Northern Lights happen above the clouds (in space) so always always, always make sure you check for cloud cover because it won’t be worth it’s not a clear sky.
+Even a hazy evening can be enough to scupper your chances.
+Here’s a great site we use to check Banff for astrophotography shooting conditions. or simply check Environment Canada’s forecast.

 What kind of equipment do I need to take photos of the Northern Lights?

-Ideally you want a DSLR, a tripod and either a release switch or timer.
+Ideally you want a DSLR, a tripod and either a release switch or countdown timer release.

 The gear we use for astrophotography and highly recommend for taking photos of the Northern Lights is: